brianchirls/loaderator.js/readme.md

 --------
 Coming soon...

-For an axample, see <http://code.chirls.com/loaderator>
+For an example, see <http://code.chirls.com/loaderator/>

 License
 -------